Why You Need a Logo

 My Design Contest

-I launched my design contest with the “bronze” logo package.
-For $295, I was able to create a detailed description for what I wanted in this design brief.
+I launched my design contest with the “bronze” logo package for $295 (see full 99designs pricing).
 I tried to be incredibly specific so designers would create something I liked.

 Based on my brief, a flood of designs came in over the first day.
 Based on those designs, I was able to eliminate what I hated and give feedback to designers to get closer to what I wanted.